JimmyChongz/classify-rv32i/README.md

 * Step 1: Check if the Multiplier is Zero

     If the multiplier is zero, the product is zero, and the computation is complete.
-Otherwise, proceed to Step 2.
+Otherwise, proceed to **Step 2**.

 * Step 2: Check the Least Significant Bit (LSB) of the Multiplier

-    To determine if the [least significant bit(LSB)](https://en.wikipedia.org/wiki/Bit_numbering#Least_significant_bit) of the multiplier is 1, perform a bitwise AND operation between the multiplier and 1.
+    To determine if the [least significant bit(LSB)](https://en.wikipedia.org/wiki/Bit_numbering#Least_significant_bit) of the multiplier is 1, perform a bitwise `AND` operation between the multiplier and 1.

     For example:
     ```c